Can Your Diet Reduce Your Chances of Alzheimer’s?

 What’s wrong with rice?

 It should be pointed out that white polished rice is the primary rice being eaten among the Japanese today.
-We discuss the problems with white rice and why brown rice is healthier for a myriad of reasons in this article.
+We discuss the problems with white rice and why brown rice is healthier for a myriad of reasons.
 This article discusses research that shows that white rice increases the risk of metabolic diseases, including diabetes and cardiovascular disease, while brown rice has the opposite effects.

 Seaweeds proven to reverse neurogenerative disorders